BSc (Hons) Creative Technology

 A minimum of 27 points

 NUA welcomes applicants of all ages from all backgrounds.
-Your application will be primarily assessed through your portfolio, responses to questions asked and personal statement, so even if you have no formal qualifications or do not meet our typical offers it can still be worth applying.
+Your application will be assessed through responses to questions asked as part of the application process and your personal statement, as well as your qualifications — So even if you have no formal qualifications or do not meet our typical offers it can still be worth applying.

 If you are studying at the time of your application and your application is successful it is likely that you will receive a conditional offer.